emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes.md

       - `tidygeocoder` package!!! (https://jessecambon.github.io/tidygeocoder/)
       - nominatim OSM api -- might be kinda slow, though, since it is only 1 per sec
       - other option: ggmap (google map) api

-- historic districts vs historic sites in the historic landmarks dataset -- right now I am just using text analysis to dig into the name of the property and see if `historic district` is in it, but there's actually a `category of property` variable --
-  - district for most, but site for some...
-  - also it is all caps sometimes and not some other times
-    - so we would have to at the very least lowercase it and then factorize it
-  - all `<chr>`
-- updates on requested data: still nothing from northwestern :( or the murals place :( -- that is why I've been exploring osm and UNC
-- ideas for exploring **historic districts** dataset:
-  - `area of significance` variable -- maybe do some text analysis to see what is most common with these~
-    - i wonder if this could widen the df -- like it's a list of factors... idk
-      - ex: `COMMERCE; EXPLORATION/SETTLEMENT; ARCHITECTURE; RELIGION`

 ## June 12
 Categories: Libraries, Historic Districts, News Outlets, Murals